Ex gratia, hierarchical and mandatory prior administrative appeal (Rapo)

-If the administration makes a decision that is unfavorable to you, you can ask them to review their decision by filing an administrative appeal.
-You can appeal to whoever made the decision.
-You can also make a hierarchical appeal to his superior.
+An administration has made a decision that is unfavorable to you?
+Before going to court, you can ask the administration to review its position by making an administrative appeal.
 Sometimes the administrative appeal is mandatory before going to the judge.
 This is a mandatory prior administrative remedy (Rapo).
+Here are the rules to know.

 Ex gratia appeal

-The ex gratia appeal is addressed to the author of the contested decision (mayor, prefect, school inspector, etc.).
+The ex gratia remedy is a complaint sent to the author of the contested decision (mayor, prefect, academy inspector, etc.).

 Hierarchical appeal

-The hierarchical appeal shall be addressed to the hierarchical superior of the author of the decision.
-For example, the Minister of the Interior for a decision made by a prefect.
+The hierarchical remedy is a complaint sent to the hierarchical superior of the author of the decision.
+For example, the Minister of the Interior, for a decision made by a prefect.

 It is possible to file a hierarchical appeal without first making an ex gratia appeal or without waiting for the reply to the ex gratia appeal.